 A Brief Introduction

 If you have any tips, recommendations, or feedback about the site, please reach out to me as I am always open to collaboration.
 You also may notice the “Articles” section is rather sparse right now.
-I’d love to write articles about NBA analysis regularly, but alas I am also very busy.
+I’d love to write articles about NBA analysis regularly, but alas, I am also very busy.
 If you find an interesting thing while searching through your favorite NBA team’s passing network, or notice something peculiar when comparing their lineup shot charts, write up a short post about it and send it my way for me to upload to the “Articles” section.